 Toiletry bag – Everyone but Knox ended up with one of these in their bag to get all of the cosmetics, deodorant, oils, etc over to Europe that we wanted to bring.
 Melia also had her own for all her makeup and extra things she wanted to bring.

-- TSA APPROVED — Made of clear PVC fabric, WANDF toiletry bag strictly follows TSA 3-1-1 liquids…
+- TSA APPROVED — Made of clear PVC fabric, the WANDF toiletry bag strictly adheres to TSA 3-1-1…

-- HIGH-QUALITY FABRIC & REINFORCED SEAMS — Utilized 0.6mm thick transparent PVC, WANDF transparent…
+- HIGH-QUALITY FABRIC & REINFORCED SEAMS — Made with 0.6mm thick transparent PVC, the WANDF…

 These worked out great and made it through our whole trip.